Andriamanitra/mlsp/README.md

   `pyright-langserver --stdio` and `ruff-lsp` and then ask for hover information you may get the result from either one (depending on which one is slower to respond) even though only Pyright responded with something useful.
-- Formatting large and messy files (minified JSON) with `deno lsp` causes the editor to hang because it tries to do millions of tiny edits instead of doing the entire file at once.